Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Abstract

 \section{Abstract}

 Meta-reinforcement learning (Meta-RL) facilitates rapid adaptation to unseen tasks but faces challenges in long-horizon environments.
 Skill-based approaches tackle this by decomposing state-action sequences into reusable skills and employing hierarchical decision-making.
 However, these methods are highly susceptible to noisy offline demonstrations, leading to unstable skill learning and degraded performance.
 To address this, we propose Self-Improving Skill Learning (SISL), which performs self-guided skill refinement using decoupled high-level and skill improvement policies, while applying skill prioritization via maximum return relabeling to focus updates on task-relevant trajectories, resulting in robust and stable adaptation even under noisy and suboptimal data.
 By mitigating the effect of noise, SISL achieves reliable skill learning and consistently outperforms other skill-based meta-RL methods on diverse long-horizon tasks.
+Our code is available at https://epsilog.github.io/SISL.